-If you are the owner of a cat which has been roaming into neighbourhood gardens, I would seriously urge you to look into a cat enclosure or cat proofing your garden.
+If you are the owner of a cat that has been roaming into neighbourhood gardens, I would seriously urge you to look into a cat enclosure or cat proofing your garden.
 This will keep your neighbours happy and your cat safe.
 If this is not possible then try to make your garden as cat-friendly as possible so he won’t be as inclined to roam.
 Do this by planting cat-friendly plants such as catnip and cat grass.
 Provide a toilet area that the cat will find attractive.
-An old sand pit for example.
+An old sandpit for example.

 Commercial cat deterrents

 There are many products available that are aimed at deterring cats.
 These usually contain a scent that cats find extremely unpleasant.
 These products are usually available from your garden centre or even a pet shop.

 - Cats prefer to dig in loose dirt or sand.
 If you have a small area try placing some pebbles in the garden beds.

 - Pine cones also act as a deterrent as cats don’t like the feel of them on their feet.
 So try adding some to your mulch and spread around flower beds to keep the cats away.

 - Depending on where you are, you could try motion activated sprinklers.
 However, this isn’t recommended for Australia with our current drought.
 The use of sprinklers in many parts of Australia is prohibited.